THE BEST CARBON DISC WHEELSET

 Removable valve cores, easier to mount rims, and a whole lot more experience with tubeless tires while testing all these road disc wheelsets has made installing them easier and cleaner, and mellowed me somewhat to the minimally more added work they bring over standard clincher tires.

-Lower prices, lower rolling resistance (equivalent or lower than the best tubed tires), the ability to run lower pressures, more comfort, and having every puncture seal so far has made me look past many of my previous objections.
+Lower prices, lower rolling resistance (equivalent or lower than the best clincher tires), the ability to run lower pressures, more comfort, and having nearly every puncture seal so far has made me look past many of my previous objections to tubeless.

-While tubeless still requires a learning curve, I can now say the benefits they bring with the right rims can outweigh the diminishing disadvantages and make it well worth getting up that curve if you want those benefits.
+While tubeless still requires a learning curve, I can now say the benefits they add to the right rims can outweigh the diminishing disadvantages and make it well worth getting up that curve if you want those benefits.
 My review of tubeless tires lays all of this out in more detail and gives you my recommendations of the best ones.

 WHAT MATTERS MOST